From carving jack-o-lanterns to toasting pumpkin seeds and counting candy, I have many fond memories of celebrating Halloween as a kid.

 One of the best ways that I tell parents to get involved is by helping their kids select a safe and memorable costume.
 Children take pride in their costumes—which is why it's so important for parents to help make them not only safe, but also a success.

-Here are a few tips to help parents and their kids pick the ideal Halloween costume for 2017.
+Here are a few tips to help parents and their kids pick the ideal Halloween costume:

 Your trick-or-treater will need to be able to walk, run, and climb stairs with ease in his or her costume.
 Always consider how the costume will affect your child's gross motor skills before they leave the house.
 Avoid bulky costumes with large accessories like tails or wings when possible.